xexyl/sgit/README.md

 giving me the wonderful opportunity to help so much with the IOCCC - prompting me to write this tool - and above all my dear Mum Dianne and my wonderful cousin Dani.

+Thanks go to Landon for the suggesting of `-n` and what ended up as the test option `-t` and for testing the script and even making use of it in his [calc repo](https://github.com/lcn2/calc), verifying that it really does work well not only for me but others as well.